mateuszjurewicz/notes_public/Machine Learning/_Machine Learning.md

 The Chinese Restaurant Process is a metaphor used to exemplify a Dirichlet Process.
 It also shows a "rich-get-richer" pattern, where whether a person sits at the currently occupied tables is dependent on how many people are already sitting there (positively).
 There's an analogous "stick-break" process, where we break a stick into smaller and smaller pieces.

-The Dirichlet distribution is the extension of the Beta distribution (which outputs 0-1).
+The Dirichlet distribution is the extension of the Beta distribution (which outputs continuous values in range 0-1 and is parameterized by only two parameters $\alpha$ aand $\beta$).

 Btw, it's named after Dirichlet (a German mathematician) but was invented by Thomas Ferguson in 1973.